The female reproductive system is responsible for the continuation of species or the reproductive function.

 Characteristics of Female Reproductive System

-- A female is born with a specific number of oocytes or eggs.
-This number is predetermined when she herself is in the fetus stage.
+- A woman is born with a specific number of eggs.
+This number is fixed when she is yet inside her mother’s womb.

 - All of the eggs are stored in the ovaries.
-Some of these eggs mature and are released by the ovaries during the regular menstrual cycle.
+Some of these eggs mature every month, out of which one egg is released by the ovaries during the menstrual cycle.

 - The reproductive system is immature during childhood.
-It only matures and organs are functional when a child attains puberty.
+It only matures and organs are functional when a girl attains puberty.

-- Oocytes age along with the woman.
-The ovaries of a newborn baby girl have nearly one million oocytes.
-By the time she reaches puberty, only 400,000 to 500,000 oocytes are remaining.
+- The eggs age along with the woman.
+The ovaries of a newborn baby girl have nearly one million eggs.
+By the time she reaches puberty, only 400,000 to 500,000 eggs are remaining.

 Functions of a Female Reproductive System